-McCarthy M.J., McNeal K.S., Gardner W.S., Morse J.W.
+McCarthy M.J., McNeal K.S., Gardner W.S., and Morse J.W.
 2008.
 Bottom-water hypoxia effects on sediment-water interface nitrogen transformations in a seasonally hypoxic, shallow bay (Corpus Christi Bay, Texas, USA).
 Estuaries and Coasts 31: 521-531.

 Sell K.S. and Morse J.W.
 2006.
 Dissolved Fe2+ and ∑H2S behavior in sediments seasonally overlain by hypoxic-to-anoxic waters as determined by CSV microelectrodes.
 Aquatic Geochemistry 12: 179-198.

 Gardner W.S., McCarthy M.J., Sobolev D., Soonmo A., Sell K.S. and Brock D. 2005.
 Nitrogen fixation and dissimilatory nitrate reduction to ammonium (DNRA) support nitrogen dynamics in Texas estuaries.
 Limnology and Oceanography 51: 558-568.

 Morse J.W., DiMarco S.F., Hebert A.B., and Sell K.S.
 2003.
 A scaling approach to spatial variability in early diagenetic processes.
 Hydrobiologia 494: 25-29.

 Morse J.W., DiMarco S.F., Sell K.S. and Herbert A.B.
 2003.
 Determination of the optimum sampling intervals in sediment pore waters using the autocovariance function.
 Aquatic Geochemistry 9: 41-57.